sayanee/archives/_posts/2011-08-24-30-books-that-changed-my-life.md

   > Every **sound** is born out of **silence**, dies back into silence, and during its life span is surrounded by silence. **Silence enables the sound to be.** It is an intrinsic but un-manifested part of every sound, every musical note, every song, every word.
 The **un-manifested is present** in this world as silence.
 This is why it has been said that nothing in this world is so like God as silence.

-23. /crossing-the-chasm/">Crossing the Chasm by Geoffrey Moore [introducing technology in the market]
+23. [Crossing the Chasm](/crossing-the-chasm) by Geoffrey Moore [introducing technology in the market]

   > Crossing the chasm required moving from an environment of support among the **visionaries** back into one of skepticism among the **pragmatists**.
 It means moving form the familiar ground of **product-oriented** issues to the unfamiliar ground of **market-oriented** ones, and from familiar audience of like minded specialists to the unfamiliar audience of essentially uninterested generalists.